Virginia-iGEM/igem-wikibrick/README.md

 This list is not up-to-date, and will be updated once the tool enters a stable state.

 - University of Toronto: igemwiki-api, used to automate uploads to iGEM wiki
+  - Particularly, Julian Mazitelli for both creating the igemwiki-api and the original generator-igemwiki that ours is based on.
 - iGEM Peshawar 2016: General information regarding wiki development

 ## 9 Contributing